sphynkx/yurtube/README.md

 YTCOMMENTS_FORCE_SERVICE_READ=1
 ```
 In case of MongoDB falling issues you may apply some tunings for it - see [ytcomments repo](https://github.com/sphynkx/ytcomments)) for details.

+Make sure that the `services/ytcomments/ytcomments.proto` is same as one for the `ytcomments`.
+Otherwise run `gen_proto.sh` to regenerate protobuf files.

 ### Sprites preview service (external)